tmorin/faggregate/README.md

 The library is designed to be integrated directly into a [Native Image](https://www.graalvm.org/latest/reference-manual/native-image/basics/).

 The [todo-infra-quarkus](examples/todo-infra-quarkus) example provides an E2E exemple leveraging on [Quarkus](https://quarkus.io).

+### Functional

+The library emphases some functional programing concepts like immutable structures.

+The [todo-core](examples/todo-core) example provides an implementation leveraging on the link:https://immutables.github.io[Immutables] Java library to easily and nicely force the immutable structures of the Aggregate state.

+The [todo-core](examples/todo-core) module is also used by [todo-infra-quarkus](examples/todo-infra-quarkus).
+Therefore, it demonstrates link:https://immutables.github.io[Immutables] can be used also into a Native Image.

 ## Installation